 Granny Square Picnic Blanket Crochet Pattern

 We chose a vibrant pop of orange that’s muted by the creamy white tones weaved in with the other squares.
-Get bold with your color choices, or just pick your favorite colors and stick to them.
+Get bold with your yarn color choices, or just pick your favorite colors and stick to them.